triskelion-voidsaints/naeva/README.md

 1) A system that recieves a profitable trade from a world will not have a profitable trade returning to that world

 ## Fast Travel
-Naeva features an extensive array of fast travel options based around a reworked backstory.
+Naeva features an extensive array of fast travel options based around an altered backstory.
 1) The overgates are like hypergate highways, they were never meant to shut off and originally all hypergates routed to their gate hubs.
 In the northern and southernmost reaches of the galaxy you can still find functioning examples of the system, and the Polaris have a pristine system.
 1) After an attack by the Vell-os, destabilized overgates were created.
 They can still send you in the target direction, but they've lost syncronicity with their partner.
 You'll be sent to a random uninhabited system instead of a gate hub.
 1) Sigma Shipyards has salvaged the surviving hypergates and daisy chained them to each other, mostly bypassing the gate hubs.
 You can use their system for a fee.